 All culinary experiences are provided and prepared on-site from the finest ingredients in the Arctic.
 Our talented chefs bake breads, make yogurts, ice creams and other delights to satisfy you at breakfast, lunch and dinner.
 If you’re not out exploring the land or on the water, it’s all about great Canadian cuisine.
 Experience gourmet fare inspired by every province from locally sourced Arctic Char and Baffin Bay turbot to Alberta Organic Beef, Okanagan Valley wines and more.

 Any cancellations before 180 days prior to the departure date will receive a full refund less a $500 administration fee, per person.
 Any cancellations after that are not eligible for a refund.
-For any reservations over 3 guests, deposits are non-refundable after December 1st.
+For any reservations of 5 or more guests, deposits are non-refundable after December 1st.
 ADD-ON POLICY: If an Add-On trip is cancelled due to weather or insufficient numbers, everyone who signed up will receive a full refund.
 To ensure a stress-free adventure, we recommend guests purchase travel insurance prior to visiting the Arctic.

 As per Canadian Law, all quoted rates are GST applicable at 5%.
 Prices are in Canadian currency.